Calculating ROI: The Long-Term Savings of Investing in an Automated Steel Coil Packing Line

 5. Improving Product Quality and Reducing Damage

-Real-world Data: A European steel company reduced product damage claims by 25% within the first year of installing an automated packing line, saving over €100,000 in replacement costs.
+Data Point: A European steel processor documented a 25% reduction in product damage claims within the first year of operating an automated packing line, saving over €100,000 annually in replacement and rework costs.

 6. Material Savings and Waste Reduction